-Approximately 1,100 clients receive case management services through a collaboration between CMHA Ottawa, Upstream, Ottawa Salus Corporation, The Royal, Montfort Renaissance, Pinecrest-Queensway Community and Health Services, Youth Services Bureau, Sandy Hill Community Health Centre and Somerset West Community Health Centre.
+Approximately 1,300 clients receive case management services through a collaboration between CMHA Ottawa, Upstream, Ottawa Salus Corporation, Montfort Renaissance, Sandy Hill Community Health Centre and Somerset West Community Health Centre.

 For more information or referral, call 613-737-7791 during regular business hours.